yacoob/aoc-2018/README.md

 * **Puzzle:** you're in maze of cart tracks, all alike.
 * **Solution:** Iterative; lot of ascii gazing.

+* Next week might be challenging, as I'm oncall. :/
 * Not that much of a puzzle; it just requires tedious checking at both parsing and movement stages.
 * Tracking twisted turns?
 Not a problem!
 Forget about the fact that I'm stripping whitespace from the input?
 Haha, fuck you 8)
+* Solving those puzzles at 2AM is suboptimal; I've spent good 40 minutes not noticing that I had a coordinate mismatch (`x` vs `y`) in my `Ord` implementation for `Cart`.
+This was causing *last* crash to happen too early.
+  In the end I got rid of all of it, in favour of `sort_by_key`.
+* This puzzle was my first serious run-in with borrow checker; I had to introduce `cart_positions` to deal with the fact that I was iterating mutably through `mine.carts` (moving each cart) while trying to modify it (removing crashed carts).
+* Plenty of assertions.
+I didn't bother with visualisation, as tracks span large area, so I coded very defensively.
+* Last but not least; I haven't noticed that there are separate examples for parts A and B, and ran part B on A's input.
+Two carts, so looping forever afterwards.
+Go, me!

 ## 12th of December, puzzle #12